 Publication Date: April 23, 2014

-Seven months after Ava Martin moves to Greece with her new husband the marriage is over and she’s in a foreign country on her own.
+In Chasing Athens by Marissa Tejada, Ava Martin moves to Greece with her new husband, and seven months later, the marriage is over and she’s in a foreign country on her own.
 With an uncertain future can she learn to navigate Greece and is that country where she was meant to live?
 On a mission of self-discovery and with some help from her friends, Ava must decide where she should be and what really matters.

 The author, Marissa Tejada, gave me a copy of this novel in exchange for my review.